Future Working Groups

 Zürich, 22 September 2016

-The next Working Group will take place in Room C201 at IBM Research Lab in Rüschlikon near Zürich on Thursday 22 September.
+The last Working Group took place at IBM Research Lab in Rüschlikon near Zürich on Thursday 22 September.

-Amongst the topics covered at the meeting will be the furtherance of the work of the Blockchain Working Group, TDL’ s contribution to the Cybersecurity PPP and the new edition of the Strategic Research Agenda.
+Amongst the topics covered at the meeting were the furtherance of the work of the Blockchain Working Group, TDL’ s contribution to the Cybersecurity PPP and the new edition of the Strategic Research Agenda.
 See agenda.

-The keynote presentation for this meeting will be given by Dr David Goodman, TechVision Research.
+The keynote presentation for this meeting was given by Dr David Goodman, TechVision Research.
 See presentation.

 TDL Blockchain Conference